danfmaia/CodeQuery-API/readme.md

 ## Creating your own custom GPT for using this API

-This API was designed to be used by custom AI agents.
+This API was designed to be used by custom AI assistants.
 If you are a ChatGPT Premium user, you can create a custom GPT using the **ChatGPT Builder**.

 ### Steps: